formsandflows/PACo/Components/v2.0_In progress/Core/PACo_CommandBarMenu_A.md

 # PACo_CommandBarMenu_A

-This canvas component is meant to be used for a menu for a command bar.
+This canvas component is meant to be used for a command bar menu.

 [[ IMAGE ]]